Skip to content

 Browser-Based Authentication

 Authenticate users in your client-side Yoto app with these simple steps.
-This flow uses the OAuth2 Authorization Code protocol1—don’t worry if that’s new to you; we’ll guide you through
+This flow uses the OAuth2 Authorization Code with PKCE protocol1—don’t worry if that’s new to you; we’ll guide you through

 Step 1: Redirect Users to Yoto’s Login Page